 An expensive milkshake that will give you the shakes

-Ian Fortune has been employed at IKEA’s Ballymun branch in Dublin since 2009 and primarily worked in its restaurant area.
+Ian Fortune has been employed at IKEA’s Ballymun branch in Dublin since 2009 and primarily worked in it’s restaurant area.

 In 2014 Fortune’s manager saw him drink a milkshake that would have ordinarily been sold for an equivalent of 97p.
 However, the manager did not see him pay for it.

-Ian didn’t turn up to either the investigatory meeting or the disciplinary hearing but they weren’t missed on purpose – he actually on pre-booked annual leave and away in France meaning that he didn’t receive the relevant notifications.
+Ian didn’t turn up to either the investigatory meeting or the disciplinary hearing but they weren’t missed on purpose – he was actually on pre-booked annual leave and away in France meaning that he didn’t receive the relevant notifications.
 IKEA reached a decision in Ian’s absence and he was sacked for gross misconduct.
-Ian didn’t appeal against the decision internally because he lived and explained to the tribunal that he had no faith in the companies internal process.
+Ian didn’t appeal against the decision internally because he explained to the tribunal that he had no faith in the company’s internal process.
 Instead, Ian decided to commence with legal action for unfair dismissal.

 His side of the story

 In giving his evidence Ian explained to the tribunal that he had taken the milkshake but was adamant that it was no more than a genuine honest mistake.
-He also stated on that on a different occasion, he had personally witnessed a group of fellow employees consuming beverages after their shift finished and did not attempt to make a purchase.
+He also stated that on a different occasion, he had personally witnessed a group of fellow employees consuming beverages after their shift had finished and did not attempt to make a purchase.
 So he wasn’t the only one; he had been singled out for disciplinary action by IKEA.

 First of all, you should always check for pre-booked annual leave dates for all relevant parties when arranging times and dates for investigatory meetings and disciplinary hearings.
 It could prevent a whole host of problems.

 Should an employee take something without paying for it, don’t jump to conclusions.
-Ask them what their motives were before making any judgment calls.
+Ask them what their motives were before making any judgement calls.
 Arguably, had Ian been given the opportunity he would have paid for his milkshake when challenged.
 Most honest people would and genuine mistakes do happen.
-Also, don’t single employees out for disciplinary action.
-As there was a culture of taking free drinks IKEA should have dealt with Ian first and then advised all staff that this was not permitted.
+Also, don’t single employee’s out for disciplinary action.
+As there was a culture of taking free drinks IKEA should have dealt with Ian first and then advised to all staff that this was not permitted.

 If you have any problems with HR and employment law within your business please don’t hesitate to get in touch.
-Unfortunately, we can not help individuals here at Crownford we work on a business to business basses.
+Unfortunately, we can not help individuals here at Crownford we work on a business to business basis.